 Clean Energy Fund grants enable a mix of projects.
 They support the development, demonstration and deployment of clean energy technologies.
-They save energy, reduce energy costs, reduce harmful air emissions and increase energy independence for our state.
-Clean Energy Fund investments are an opportunity to develop new businesses and jobs, and help strengthen communities across the state.
+The projects save energy, reduce energy costs, reduce harmful air emissions and increase the energy independence for our state.
+Clean Energy Fund investments help develop new businesses and jobs and strengthen communities across the state.

-Since 2013, the Washington State Legislature has appropriated $76 million for the Clean Energy Fund.
-In 2016, the Legislature approved over $100 million in capital budget funds to invest in clean energy and energy efficiency development and deployment.
+In 2013, the Washington State Legislature appropriated $76 million for the Clean Energy Fund.
+In 2016, they approved over $100 million in funds to invest in clean energy and energy efficiency development and deployment.

 Grants to Nonprofit Lenders

 Revolving Loan Fund grants show that a modest public investment can promote private investment.
 This drives economic activity and jobs for Washingtonians and helps our state lead the nation in energy efficiency.

-Our nonprofit partners Craft3 (website), Puget Sound Cooperative Credit Union (website) and the Housing Finance Commission (website) have revolving loan funds that provide access to capital for homeowners and commercial building owners who want to install renewable energy systems and efficiency upgrades.
+Our nonprofit partners Craft3 (website), Puget Sound Cooperative Credit Union (website) and the Housing Finance Commission (website) offer revolving loan funds that provide access to capital for homeowners and commercial building owners who want to install renewable energy systems and efficiency upgrades.

 Grants to Electric Utilities

 Demonstration of energy storage and control technologies position Washington State companies as leaders in grid modernization, an important emerging worldwide market sector.
 Since 2013, the state has invested $14.3 million in smart grid projects that represent more than $35 million in total investment by our state’s largest electric utilities.

 Soon we’ll push the envelope further on distributed power, with potentially game-changing advances in technology, resiliency and reliability.
 We are on the forefront of entirely new systems and business models for delivering electricity.